Newsletter!

 • Depth of Embedment: Critical to ensuring that the crank bars provide adequate resistance to bending and shear forces.

-Types of Slabs that Require Crank Bars
+Types of Slabs that Require Bars

 Crank bars are particularly important in: